Do you surround yourself with encouragers or with discouragers?

 I credit my parents for teaching me what true love looks and feels like to receive, and I credit my friend Stephanie for teaching me what true love can look and feel like to give.
 I met Stephanie in 1998 when we were still in high school, and what struck me most from day one was her magical ability to genuinely care about everyone she met.
 When she asked you a question, you better believe it was a thoughtful question; and when you answered her, you better believe that she really listened to your answer so she could learn more about you to understand how she could encourage you.
 Over the years she truly helped me in more ways than I’ll ever be able to thank her for.
 She truly understood that it’s all done with people.

 And so in 2006 when I had the choice to audition to be on national television, or drive Stephanie to the airport like I had promised her I would, I didn’t even have to think about it—because real magic is all done with people.
 Of course I didn’t tell Stephanie that I was missing the most important opportunity of my career just to drive her to the airport—she would have refused the ride and encouraged me to go to the audition.
 But I wanted to be there for Stephanie, just as she had been there for me.
 I wanted to show my care, express my gratitude, and demonstrate my love for her—in ways that mere words can never adequately communicate.
 After all, people may doubt what we say, but they will believe what we do.
-And people are always worth such an investment.
+And people are always worth that sincere investment.

 Why This Matters